Agecroft Cemetery and Crematorium

 Toilets are positioned to the left of the main entrance into the cemetery and a number of water taps are located within the grounds for use by visitors.

-Essential work was completed in October 2011 to meet new government standards on mercury emissions and improve facilities for visitors.
+Since 2011, substantial improvements have been carried out to meet government standards on mercury emissions and improve facilities for visitors.
 This included:

 - Installation of new cremators and mercury filtration plant

 - One way system for entrance and exit to and from the chapel

 - New memorial walkway to the floral tribute area

 - New waiting area to the front of the chapel